ogra1/strongswan-snap/README.md

 # strongswan Snap Package

-This is an initial (and still rather hackish) attempt to create a strongswan Snap package.
-This snap still requires the --devmode option when installing the snap.
+This is a strongswan Snap package built from https://github.com/strongswan/strongswan with a few changes to the paths to adapt it to the snap environment.

-## Testing
+## Install

 To install the snap from the store use:

-snap install --devmode --edge strongswan-ogra
+sudo snap install strongswan-ogra

+All configuration lives in /var/snap/strongswan-ogra/current/etc Follow the quickstart guilde at https://github.com/strongswan/strongswan to set up an initial VPN network.

-Configuration lives in /var/snap/strongswan-ogra/current/etc The charon service should automatically start after install and can be controlled with systemctl as:
+The charon service should automatically start after connecting the  network-control interface with:

-`snap.strongswan-ogra.strongswan.service`
+sudo snap connect strongswan-ogra:network-control

 Please send any feedback to the forum thread at: